COMoER/HRDDAT/README.md

 ### Our group

-Yu Zheng (519030910354) for the parallel framework.
+Yu Zheng (519030910354) [@COMoER](https://github.com/COMoER)  for the parallel framework.

-Jiahang Cao (519030910347) for the astar costmap and trace potential reward.
+Jiahang Cao (519030910347)[@TopsailCBD](https://github.com/TopsailCBD) for the astar costmap and trace potential reward.

-Qingquan Bao (519030910402) for the curiosity inner reawrd and self-play settings.
+Qingquan Bao (519030910402)[@QingquanBao](https://github.com/QingquanBao) for the curiosity inner reawrd and self-play settings.

-The expriment report is equally contributed by the three authors.
+The experiment report is equally contributed by the three authors.

 ### Our method demo